 Read our in-depth iPhone XR review

-The iPhone X is as impressive as it is expensive, but if you really want the best iPhone today and don't want to wait for the iPhone XI, this is the one to get today.
-Millions of Apple fans already have since it launched almost seven months ago.
-It's the future of Apple's smartphone.
+The iPhone X is as impressive as it is expensive, but if you really want a great modern iPhone without buying a newer device, this is the one to get today.

 It has a large all-screen display, except for a notch cutout at the top that houses a new TrueDepth Camera.
 This takes selfies to another level and can also map your face to an iPhone X-exclusive Animoji.
 If you don't know what that is by now you probably won't care.